dcycle/drupal_dcycle/README.txt

 Your jenkins job commands might look like:

-    # make sure we have access to crush
-    export PATH=/path/to/drush:$PATH

     # run our tests, using cc all to add new ones if necessary
     drush cc all
     drush test-run MyModule